Alabama Qualifying Income Trust Setup Guide — Qualify a Parent for Medicaid Before the Next Billing Cycle

 The 8 most common Alabama denial reasons

 Every denial reason below cites Alabama Medicaid policy.
-The full kit explains how to avoid each and the order in which to verify them before submitting the Medicaid application.
+The full kit explains each one in context and the order in which to verify them before submitting the Medicaid application.

 The author

+I'm James Whitfield — the person who hit the gap between the free state PDF and a funded Medicaid trust (the short version is up top) and built this kit to close it.
 I'm not an attorney.
-I'm a researcher who has now read every Alabama Medicaid policy section that covers Qualified Income Trusts.
-I publish what I learned, with citations on every claim.
-I won't advise you on your specific situation; for that, you need a Alabama-licensed attorney.
+I'm a researcher who has now read every Alabama Medicaid policy section that covers Qualified Income Trusts, and I publish what I learned with a citation on every claim.
+I won't advise you on your specific situation, draft anything, or review a document you or your attorney have drafted; for advice on your situation, you need an Alabama-licensed attorney.

 Questions